yieldprotocol/environments-v2/scripts/governance/addSeries/addSeptSeries/README.md

-==== Add June Series ====
+==== Add September Series ====
-The deployment of June series will be done in two stages, days apart.
+The deployment of September series will be done in two stages, days apart.
 Each one requires multisig approval.

-1. Deploy fyToken and pools using `deployJuneSeries.network.sh`
+1. Deploy fyToken and pools using `deploySeptemberSeries.network.sh`
-2. Activate series and roll strategies onto them using `activateJuneSeries.network.sh`
+2. Activate series and roll strategies onto them using `activateSeptemberSeries.network.sh`